 Lev joined Watsi on March 12th, 2013.
-Three years ago, Lev became the 2273rd member to automatically support a new Watsi patient every month.
-Since then, 3,534 more people have become monthly donors!
-Lev's most recent donation traveled 8,300 miles to support Lay, a day laborer from Burma, to fund glaucoma and cataract treatment.
+Four years ago, Lev became the 2273rd member to automatically support a new Watsi patient every month.
+Since then, 3,727 more people have become monthly donors!
+Lev's most recent donation traveled 8,800 miles to support Sean, a grandmother of nine from Cambodia, to fund mobility restoring spine surgery.

 Lay is a 45-year-old man from Burma.
 He lives with his family in a village in Karen State.
 His wife is a homemaker while his son and daughter-in-law work as a day laborers.
 He also used to work as a day laborer before he stopped two months ago due to his loss of vision in his left eye.
 He has blurred vision and sometimes he also feels dizzy.
 When the doctor checked his left eye, he was diagnosed with a cataract as well as glaucoma.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Lay.
 On March 17th, doctors will perform a lens replacement, during which they will remove Lay's natural lens and replace with an intraocular lens implant in his eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $1,500 procedure.
 Lay said, "Now I am happy that I will receive surgery with the help of donors.
 Thank you everyone for helping me and I pray for you all with all my heart.
 I know this surgery will return my vision and will be a great benefit for my family if it will allow me to go back to work.”